singnet/dev-portal/tutorials/client/java/index.md

 Nevetherless sometimes it leads to the additonal configuration parameters.
 I will pay your attention on this when it happens.

-First start the environment docker using command below:
+First start the environment docker using command below.

 ```sh
 docker run -p 5002:5002 -p 8545:8545 -p 7000:7000 \